 I explained to her that, in my opinion, she is simply not a reasonable candidate for this type of surgery.
 She’s too young and too pretty, and no matter how aggressively I lifted her face, she would see results for maybe a few years.
 After that, all she would have is the scars and the lost money she’d spent.
-“Couldn’t I just do it again at that time?”, she asked.
-At that rate, she’d be having her fifth facelift by the time she was forty.
+“Couldn’t I just do it again at that time?” she asked.
+At that rate, she’d be having her fifth facelift by the time she was 40.
 That’s insane.

 I told this young woman that all elective surgery is a fine balance between the potential benefits and the predictable and potential downsides.
 In her case, there was no way I could justify the procedure, and told her so.
 And you know what?
-She left happier than she came in.
+She left happier than when she came in.

 For more information about facelift and other cosmetic surgery procedures, contact us online or call our office at (720) 279-1926.